University of Wisconsin–Madison

 Vondoepp (2005), “The Problem of Judicial Control in Africa’s Neopatrimonial Democracies: Malawi and Zambia.”

 Peter Vondoepp, “The Problem of Judicial Control in Africa’s Neopatrimonial Democracies: Malawi and Zambia.”
 Political Science Quarterly, vol 120, no. 2 (2005): 275–301.
-Summary: Judges’ actions underscore a key feature of political life in Malawi and …
+Summary: Judges’ actions underscore a key feature of political life in Malawi and Zambia since the onset of their respective periods of democratic rule.
+In both countries, judiciaries have displayed a striking tendency …

 Aydin (2013), “Judicial Independence across Democratic Regimes: Understanding the Varying Impact of Political Competition.”

 Aylin Aydin, “Judicial Independence across Democratic Regimes: Understanding the Varying Impact of Political Competition.”
 Law & Society Review, vol. 47, no. 1 (2013): 105–34.
-Summary: One of the most prominent explanations of the creation and maintenance …
+Summary: One of the most prominent explanations of the creation and maintenance of independent judiciary is the “insurance theory” that proposes a positive relationship between political competition and judicial independence.
+But, does …

 KuKubal (2024), “Judicial Relational Legal Consciousness: Authoritarian Backsliding As A Catalyst Of Change.”